DOCGroup/CIAO/README.md

 ### Release branches

-CIAO currently has a primary release branch of master and a maintenance branch used by Red Hat JBoss.
+CIAO currently has a primary release branch of master.
 In future further release branches may be created. (e.g. for maintenance purposes).
 Work should never be committed directly to a release branch; topic branches should always be used for work, and these topic branches should be merged in.

 ### Topic branches